 -

-Unexpected application exit: When you use a soft mount, if a request times out, a timeout error is returned.
-In some languages, an exception is thrown.
+Unexpected application exit: In a soft mount, when a request times out, the client returns a timeout error.
+In some programming languages, this error throws an exception.
 If the application does not handle the exception, it exits unexpectedly.

 -